anilabraham-IT/IntuneEDU/IntuneEDU/what-is-intune-for-education.md

 ##Supported devices
 Intune for Education supports Windows 10 and iOS devices.

+## Configuring your Intune for Education tenant
+*Tenant* refers to your organization's instance of Intune for Education.
+Settings at a tenant-level affect your organization's Intune subscription.
+Intune for Educations has both **General** settings and **iOS Device Management** tenant settings.

+### General settings
+The **General** page of tenant settings asks for your school's IT contact and resource information.
+Most of this information is optional but is useful to provide an IT point of contact for students and faculty.
+For more information about editing general settings, see [Edit general settings](edu-tenant-general-settings.md).

+### iOS Device Management settings
+**iOS Device Management** settings ask for information about your Apple accounts.
+These settings are a requirement for organizations who wish to manage their iOS devices in Intune.
+Until you configure device management for iOS, you will not be able to see or manage iOS-related settings in the Intune for Education portal.

+For more information about setting up your device's iOS device management settings, see [Setup iOS device management](setup-ios-device-management.md).

+Only Intune for Education admins (//lenewsad: What do we mean here by "admins?"
+Is that the name of the role they need to be assigned in big intune?) can see and change tenant settings.

 ## Does Intune for Education work on shared devices?
-Intune for Education works with shared devices, and lets you manage multiple users on a single device.
+Intune for Education works with shared devices, and supports the management of multiple users on a single device.
 Students who share a device may have different apps and settings targeted to them.
 When students sign in to a device, they will see only the apps and settings assigned specifically to them.

 ## Get started with Intune for Education
 Import student records with Microsoft School Data sync.
 Configure school's Windows devices with the Set up School PCs app, or sign in to [Intune for Education](https://intuneeducation.portal.azure.com) to set up Apple management for your iOS devices.